-A customer persona is a tool that helps marketers bridge this difficult-to-traverse chasm between customer experience and expectation on one hand, and product or service provider’s unconscious assumptions on the other.
+A customer (or consumer) persona is a tool that helps marketers bridge this difficult-to-traverse chasm between customer experience and expectation on one hand, and product or service provider’s unconscious assumptions on the other.

 Customer personas, or user personas, were first created by web design companies to test their websites.
 It turns out, if done well, personas are very useful when testing all kinds of marketing ideas, products, and activities.

 A persona is a kind of mental model—an imaginary person with a name, history, and story who has a way of doing things.
 A persona should have enough psychological detail to allow you to conveniently step over to the persona’s view and see your products and services from her perspective.
 A persona can function almost like another person in the room when making a decision—It is “Sally.”
 She looks at what you’re doing from her particular and very specific vantage point, and points out flaws and benefits for her.

 We recently created what we thought would be the ideal customer persona for a commercial client.
 The persona was strong and rich in detail.
 When we got to the point where SHE was told to tell the story of our client’s the product to her friends, she wouldn’t.
 This exercise showed us as plain as day what none of us could see: that she didn’t even really like the product as it was then conceived!

 We could have gone ahead with our assumptions about the product, even focus tested, and spent a lot of money marketing it only to find this same fundamental problem a year—and a whole lot of money—later.
 Our imaginary person in the room—our persona—helped us see a major flaw in our plan well before anything got produced.